 For the ministers: Ablaze Ministries provides youth ministers with spiritual formation, professional training, and theological teaching.
 Our team of missionary ministers work together in community, sharing each other’s gifts and holding each other accountable to meet the needs and the call of the Catholic Church.

-Directors of Youth or Campus Ministry serve as full time missionaries with a two year commitment and support the ministers of Ablaze Ministries.
+Directors of Youth Ministries serve as full time missionaries with a two year commitment and support the ministers of Ablaze Ministries.
 Directors oversee the ministry programs to ensure the quality of ministry provided to parishes and schools meets the standards of Ablaze Ministries.
 Directors meet with those they mentor in ministry to hold them accountable to their personal formation and the health of their ministry.

-Timothy Missionaries serve as part time missionaries with a one-year commitment.
-Ablaze Ministries provides training throughout the summer before Timothy Missionaries enter ministry for the duration of the fall and spring semesters.
-Timothy Missionaries support outreach efforts and evangelization within their assigned ministry, growing in ministry experience to later take on a position as a youth minister or campus minister if they choose to do so.
+Interns serve as part time missionaries with a short-term commitment either in the summer or fall/spring semester.
+Ablaze Ministries provides training throughout the program.
+Interns support outreach efforts and evangelization within their assigned ministry, growing in ministry experience to later take on a position as a youth minister or campus minister if they choose to do so.

 All of the above jobs are considered missionary roles.
 Ablaze Missionaries are individuals called to serve the Church and participate in the original mission, “to make disciples of all nations,” entrusted by our Savior to the Apostles in Matthew 28:19.
 Because of this radical connection to the mission of the Church, missionaries of Ablaze Ministries are dependent on raising their own salary while supporting their ministry.